Harshvardhan1012/Mental-Health-Prediction-using-ML/README.md

-****Introduction:****

-Mental health is crucial for overall well-being and affects productivity and quality of life, especially in the workplace.
+**Objective:**

-Objective: Develop a machine learning model to predict mental health conditions in tech industry workers.
+Develop a machine learning model to predict mental health conditions in tech industry workers.

 **Link for the dataset:**